 - Do all of your print materials have updated information?

 - Are the font, colors, logo, taglines, and overall message in alignment with your current brand image?

 - Is it time to update any of your print materials?

 - Are there any print advertising opportunities you should look into?

-- If you’re running any print marketing campaigns, are you able to track your ROI (Return on Investment)?
+If you’re running any print marketing campaigns, can you track your ROI (Return on Investment)?

 - FedEx Office Survey Reveals Enduring Preference for Printed Materials in Today’s Increasingly Digital Environment